-Addressing the findings on general features of the implementation of BIPA that characterize teaching conditions of EFL, an effort to improve the program should be taken into account.
+Addressing the findings on general features of the implementation of BIPA that characterizes teaching conditions of EFL, an effort to improve the program should be taken into account.
 Learners' purposes indicate learning targets that require less struggle to compete, teaching materials and methods are not fully appropriate, and leners problems that indicate low motivation and perseverance.
 Other evidences that confirm general condition of EFL are the impact of culture in understanding the target language, vocabulary and grammar problems, acquisition of language skills and the assessment problems.
 Basically, the problems conform to the linguistics factor and non-linguiatic factors.
 This finding is in agreement with the studies of Suyitno (2007), Pratiwi (2019) and Krashen (1988).
 The novice learners of an L2 will experience that any aspect of L2 are new to adapt and an extra perseverance is required to achieve a certain level of proficiency.
-Okitasari (2019) emphasizes that BIPA program is designed for foreigners to study the Indonesian language and culture.
-However, the academic standard should be defined to standardize the academic literacy of the program (Solikhah, 2017).

 This study emphasizes that BIPA program is not the ultimate goal to achieve academic proficiency in BI.
 The learners are not in their ideas that learning BI is a tool to improve their academic attainment or to have a research about Indonesia.
 Their main goal to learn BI is to benefit the opportunity to have a recreation in other country for free.
 Though the learners claim that they are interested to learn Indonesian culture, the motivation to achieve high proficiency in BI is not their ultimate goal.
 Unfortunately, the conditions concerning teaching learning process, such as syllabus, teaching materials, teaching methods and the assessment process do not fully meet their needs.
 Referring to Krashen (1988), this study confirms that teaching materials that do not fix to i+1 will be ignored by the students.
 In context of FL, the development of BIPA depends upon on the credibility of TIFL.
 Therefore, an update curriculum, syllabus and teaching materials that are based on a considerable needs analysis is required (Read, 2002).

 The last finding in this area is the readiness of BIPA to serve an international program.
 This current study confirms that a foreign language program should be based on the standard teaching materials.
 The materials are included in a credible syllabus and high proficiency of the teachers (Richards & Renandya, 2002).
 Evidences show, however, that this study has not been designed for the international program.
 Textbook has been prepared, but the contents are not appropriate.
 As a result, the teacher should identify students' needs before teaching starts (Suyitno, 2007; Pratiwi, 2019).
 In facts, the appropriate textbook is not the sole need, facilities and infrastructure of teaching are other obvious needs.
-BIPA program has not been served to fill the international settings, learning media, exposures, online materials and variery of teaching methods are in limitation (Suparsa, et al, 2017; Saddhono, 2018; Pratiwi, 2019).
+BIPA program has not been served to fill the international settings, learning media, exposures, online materials and variery of teaching methods are in limitation (Suparsa, et al, 2017; Saddono, 2019; Pratiwi, 2019).
 It implies that the implementation of BIPA requires the update of the curriculum, textbook, and teaching program to achieve an international standard.